unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-conversion-and-migration.md

      3. Point to the %%VirtIO|virtio%% ISO drive (for example, `D:\`).
      4. Check **Include subfolders**.
      5. If prompted, accept **Always trust Red Hat**.
-5. Install the QEMU guest agent:
+5. Install the %%QEMU|qemu%% %%guest agent|guest-agent%%:
    - Open File Explorer and navigate to `D:\guest-agent\`.
    - Double-click `qemu-ga-x64.msi`.
 6. Shut down the VM.
 </details>

 <details>
-<summary>Step 6: Finalize the VM configuration</summary>
+<summary><strong>Step 6: Finalize the VM configuration</strong> - Click to expand/collapse</summary>

 1. Edit the VM:
-   - Remove the temporary secondary vDisk by clicking the red minus icon.
+   - Remove the temporary secondary %%vDisk|vdisk%% by clicking the red minus icon.
-   - Confirm that the primary vDisk points to your original %%Xen|xen-hvm%% disk.
+   - Confirm that the primary %%vDisk|vdisk%% points to your original %%Xen|xen-hvm%% disk.
 2. Update the VM:
    - Click **Update** to save your changes.
 3. Start the VM normally.